The Blessing Way

-The Blessing Way is the first crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman.
+The Blessing Way is a crime novel by American writer Tony Hillerman, the first in the Joe Leaphorn/Jim Chee Navajo Tribal Police series.
 First published in 1970, it introduces the character of officer Joe Leaphorn.

 Two anthropology professors from New Mexico plan a summer research trip on the Navajo Reservation.
 Bergen McKee meets his college friend Joe Leaphorn, now a police officer, there.
 McKee's interest is the Navajo witches and the role they play in the culture.
 He learns of one on his first day of interviews, who unexpectedly visits his campsite in the night, beginning a saga of peril for him.
 Leaphorn has a murdered young man as his case, which intertwines with McKee's encounters with a true Navajo witch.

 Plot summary

 Anthropologist and professor Bergen McKee comes to the Navajo Reservation to research tales of witches and visit his college friend, Joe Leaphorn.
 Leaphorn is a Navajo Tribal Police lieutenant.
 A young man, Luis Horseman, thinking he had killed a man in a fight, drops out of sight.
 His victim survives, so Leaphorn spreads the word at a trading post to entice Luis to come in.
-At the trading post, McKee and Leaphorn see a tall Navajo man buying a new hat.
-He tells them his old one was stolen, but, curiously, the expensive silver concho hatband on it was not stolen.
-Leaphorn says aloud, "Otherwise we'll go in there and get him", which the stranger hears.
-The next morning, the body of Luis is found near Ganado, Arizona; he had been suffocated with sand after being killed elsewhere.
-Leaphorn rues his statement, feeling it led to this murder.
-McKee and his colleague, J. R. Canfield, begin a joint field trip in the Lukachukai Mountains, the canyons of the west slope.
-They expect to meet Ellen Leon in Many Ruins canyon, as she seeks her fiancé, Dr. Hall.
+The next morning, the body of Luis is found, he had been suffocated with sand after being killed elsewhere.
+McKee and his colleague, J. R. Canfield, begin a joint field trip.
+They expect to meet Ellen Leon in Many Ruins Canyon, as she seeks her fiancé, Dr. Hall.
 In the meantime, McKee also begins interviewing reservation residents, hoping to learn details about the Navajo witch.
 From Horseman's aunt Old Woman Gray Rocks he learns the Navajo Wolf is believed to be an outsider from another place.

 The Tsosie family hosts a Navajo Enemy Way ceremony to deal with depredation of their livestock, which Joe Leaphorn attends.
 He meets Billy Nez, brother to Luis Horseman.
 Billy found the hat used as a symbolic scalp of the troublesome witch.
 The reason the witch is thought to be a stranger, Leaphorn learns, is that the Tsosie boys had found his camp, parked too far from water, and a local man would have known where the water was.
 Leaphorn finds the tracks of Billy and the man where Billy had taken the hat and realizes Billy will come to kill the man himself.
 He sets out to stop that.